Home » British National Health Service

 Britain’s National Health Service is famous for being two things: One of the highest rated healthcare services in the world, and for being chronically underfunded.

 It isn’t about politics, Prime Ministers or technology — it’s about how costly it is these days to operate a modern healthcare system.
-Every Western country is grappling with the same issues, Britain isn’t extraordinary at all.
+Every Western country is grappling with the same issues, the UK isn’t extraordinary at all in this regard.

 Here’s what one British Prime Minister said about the NHS

 “One of the wonderful things about living in this country is that the moment you’re injured or fall ill — no matter who you are, where you are from or how much money you’ve got — you know that the NHS will look after you.” — former UK Prime Minister David Cameron